-Every poll about the best family resorts in the Caribbean seems to list Beaches Turks & Caicos at or near the top.
+Every poll about the best family resorts in the Caribbean seems to list Beaches Turks and Caicos at or near the top.
 For years I wondered what its secret was, and I jumped on a recent chance to check it out.
-My 8-year-old couldn’t join me due to school schedules, but one of my gal pals was more than happy to step in.
+My son couldn’t join me due to school schedules, but one of my gal pals was more than happy to step in.
 Our takeaway?
 You might have an even better time than your kids.

 Beaches is the kid-friendly branch of the Sandals family tree.
 It has two properties in Jamaica, as well as its flagship on Providenciales, the most populated of the Turks and Caicos Islands.
 Like Sandals, pricing is all-inclusive — a big draw for families who just want to hit the easy button on vacation.
 It’s the kind of place where you can fill every second with activities or spend the day horizontal in a hammock, and feel equally good about both.